 In several operating sessions yesterday and today I made numerous comparisons of the same signals as received on the Belka-DX and the Icom IC-705 on SSB, CW and AM.
 Antennas were a triband Yagi or a 160m dipole (fed with ladder line and tunable for resonance on any freq between 1.8 and 30 MHz) up 110 feet/33m.

-I will post a video of these comparisons early next week - when I do, any concerns about overloading with external antennas will be put to rest.
+I will post a video of these comparisons early next week (Update: here is the video) - when I do, any concerns about overloading with external antennas will be put to rest.
 This radio is amazing throughout its range on all modes and the proof will be on YouTube as soon as I can find time to combine the individual videos together for posting.

 My Belka-DX does not have an internal speaker (I have one on the way) so I'm using an external powered speaker to provide audio for the comparison.

 And earlier today, as I was preparing this posting, I received an email from Boris LZ2JR .
 Boris (RGO One designer) mentions that he will soon be offering a back panel speaker kit with foldable click-into-place legs.
 I have a speaker on order from EU1ME but his version doesn't include the legs.

 The significance of the legs is that, not only will they prop the radio up for better viewing on a desktop, they will also raise the rear-panel speaker from the surface of the table for better audio.